18 things to know about Volodymyr Zelenskyy, Jewish defender of Ukrainian democracy

 14. He went shirtless for his COVID vaccination.
 Most world leaders posted pictures of themselves with rolled-up sleeves getting their inoculations against COVID-19 in 2021.
 Zelenskyy went the distance, removing his shirt entirely, in a move that drew international side-eye.
 For another shirtless view, check out this 2014 video of his comedy troupe performing a parody of a popular Ukrainian band.

 15. The conversation about casting his inevitable biopic has already started.
 It’s unclear how the Volodymyr Zelenskyy movie will end, but his admirers have already started suggesting stars to play him.
 One suggestion that appears to have gained steam is Jeremy Renner, who has acted in war films and bears a resemblance to Zelenskyy.
 But Renner is not Jewish, leading some to suggest that he would not be an appropriate choice.
-For his part, Zelenskyy was dismissive of the adulation in a CNN interview from his bunker on Tuesday, saying, “It’s very serious, it’s not a movie … I’m not iconic, I think Ukraine is iconic.”
+For his part, Zelenskyy was dismissive of the adulation in a CNN interview from his bunker, saying, “It’s very serious, it’s not a movie … I’m not iconic, I think Ukraine is iconic.”

 17. He doesn’t like to lose.
 In the 2018 interview with his entertainment industry friend, Zelenskyy characterized himself as someone who commits to a fight for the long haul — a resonant idea as his country nears the end of its first week at war with Russia.
 “I’m such a guy that if I get involved in a battle, I usually don’t get out of it.
 I can lose, but go out in the middle of it … no,” he said.
 “The white flag is not our flag!”